AndresAnariba/KlopapierApp/README.md

 # Todo

 * Get the ShopId by searching your dm Store in a Webview inside the app.
+* Save last searched ShopId on shared preferences and display it on the EditText.
 * ???

 # Disclaimer